matheuscfernandes/fidelity-interview/index.md

 ### How do house properties impact pricing?

+From the plot below, I see that the properties features can impact pricing.
+Most of it is concentrated into properties that meet certain criteria -- likely due to proximity to city centers.
+Bigger is not neccessarily higher price.

 <div style="text-align:center"><img src="./assets/propdep.png" width='80%'></div>

+### How does location impact pricing?

+From the plot below, I see that location can impact property valuations.
+Mostly concentrated at the center, which is the downtown area of Pittsburgh.

 <div style="text-align:center"><img src="./assets/locdep.png" width='40%'></div>

+### What is the distribution of the data across different locations?

+Most of the data in the dataset is located in a few zipcode.
+This could lead to problems in the prediction as most of the information we have is concentrated in certain locations.

 <div style="text-align:center"><img src="./assets/zipdist.png" width='90%'></div>

+### How do the assessments impact pricing?

+From the plot below, I see that there is a positive correlation between property sale price and fair market assessement.
+This is expected since the goal of the assessment is to predict the value of a peroperty.
+Coversely, we also see that the assessement is, in my opinion, not doing a good enough job of predicting the sale price.
+My goal here is to do better job predicting the sale price than the official assessement. :smiley:

 <div style="text-align:center"><img src="./assets/assesdep.png" width='50%'></div>